birzhan-kulmanov/project-with-API/README.md

 # Task from Berkut
-This resository was created to learn Git, Github and public APIs
+This repository was created to learn Git, Github and public APIs